An Integer Arithmetic-Based Sparse Linear Solver Using a GMRES Method and Iterative Refinement: GMRES Solver Using Integer Arithmetic (int-GMRES)

 In the following sections, we use the term "{\it bit shift}."
 In this paper, left and right shifts with $\beta$ bits refer to multiplication by $2^{\beta}$ and division by $2^{\beta}$, respectively.
 These operations for signed integer numbers can be implemented using the {\it shift} operation when the used computer supports a {\it logical shift}.
 In this paper, we assume the use of this type of computer.
 However, in some computational environments, the result of a shift operation for a signed integer number is "undefined."

-Figure \ref{int-gmres} shows the algorithm for the int-GMRES($m$) solver, where $m$ is the restart period.
+Figure \ref{int-gmres} shows the algorithm for the int-GMRES solver of $m$ iterations.
+In a practical application, iteration can be terminated when $|\bar{g}_{j+1}|$ is sufficiently small.
 In the figure, (FP) represents the statement or calculation based on FP arithmetic, whereas (INT) represents integer arithmetic.
 In the following subsections, we explain for the basic arithmetic of fixed-point numbers and kernels of GMRES, and then present the implementation details.